makerdao/mips/MIP19/mip19.md

 ## Motivation

 As of today, the collateral, surplus, and debt auction contracts expect bidders to have the full amount of their bid in their wallet.
-Thus, if they are increasing a bid they already made (i.e. they were the most recent bidder on the auction), they cannot simply supply the additional amount over their previous bid.
+Thus, if they are increasing a bid they already made (i.e., they were the most recent bidder on the auction), they cannot simply supply the additional amount over their previous bid.
 Instead, they must have the full amount of the previous bid plus the additional amount in their wallet; after supplying this, their previous bid is refunded.

 **Example**